astares/Pharo-OS-Windows/README.md

 # Pharo-OS-Windows
-Support for Windows operating system for Pharo, migrated from [http://www.smalltalkhub.com/#!/~OS/OS-Windows](http://www.smalltalkhub.com/#!/~OS/OS-Windows)
+Support for Windows operating system for [Pharo](https://www.pharo.org)

 # The OS PROJECT FOR PHARO